Jason H. Gart

 Vice President – Litigation Research Services

-Dr. Gart has served on the executive council of the Society for History in the Federal Government and has presented papers at the annual meetings of the Society for Historians of American Foreign Relations, National Council on Public History, and the Organization of American Historians.
-He recently spoke at the Environmental Protection Agency’s 9th National Training Conference on PRP Search Enhancement, presenting “The Historian as Detective: The PRP Search.”
+Dr. Gart has served on the executive council of the Society for History in the Federal Government and has presented at the annual meetings of the Society for Historians of American Foreign Relations and the Organization of American Historians.
+He has been interviewed and quoted in the New York Times and has served as a guest lecturer for graduate-level history seminars.
+Dr. Gart recently served as a panel member for a continuing legal education (CLE) course on factual research.

-Dr. Gart graduated cum laude with a B.S. in history and politics from Drexel University and received an M.A. in public history and his Ph.D. in modern United States and Western history from Arizona State University.
-Dr. Gart’s dissertation examined the history of the electronics and aerospace industries in Arizona.
+Dr. Gart graduated cum laude with a BS in history and politics from Drexel University and received an MA in public history and his PhD in modern United States and Western history from Arizona State University.